DanielKrawisz/Entropy/Pow.co FAQ.md

 ## What if a candidate refuses to use a handicap because he doesn’t want to get trapped in an honesty game?

 Graffen showed that rational females pay no attention to males with no advertisement.
 This is related to an important early objection to the Handicap Principle that was made by Maynard Smith, who developed a model in which only fit males would signal and unfit males would try to conceal their inadequacy.
 Such a situation is only possible when males have a binary choice to signal or not to signal.
 When males can signal at any level they all signal in proportion to their own fitness.

+## Why is provable waste the only honest signal of fitness?

+Not because other honest signals of fitness are impossible, but rather because handicaps win out in competition with other signals, due to their ease of evaluation.
+Over the long term, handicaps would be expected to replace other honest signals of fitness.

+An important kind of argument that has been made against the Handicap Principle is that signaling games can be designed which do not involve handicaps but for which the optimal strategy is to be honest.
+This would seem to contradict the claim that handicaps are the only honest signal of fitness.
+However, although the Handicap Principle is not true if it is taken as a statement of logical necessity, it is true as a statement about the real world because nothing else is as good.

+Graffen showed that every honest signal of fitness demonstrates cost.
+Although he believed he had proven the Handicap Principle, his paper did not distinguish betewen cost and waste.
+Waste is cost, but not all cost is waste.
+Theoretical biologists who have argued against the Handicap Principle have followed Graffen in missing the fact that handicaps save time and therefore have not understood that handicaps win out over alternatives.

+## Is anything that demonstrates cost an honest signal of fitness?

+Although Graffen proved that every honest signal must demonstrate cost, it does not follow that every costly signal is honest.
+A cost may be difficult or easy to evaluate.
+A cost that is difficult to evaluate can be dishonest because the candidate may be hoping that an evaluator may not look at it closely enough to assess it correctly.

+## Why is waste the most easily assessed cost?

+Because waste has no benefit.

+## What is cost?

+As Graffen has said, “the cost of a signal is the key to its meaning”.

+In Austrian economics, all costs are opportunity costs.
+In other words, the true cost of anything is everything else you could have done instead.
+Thus, cost is both the meaning of the message and the alternative to the message.
+Thus, handicaps are the ultimate case of "the medium is the message".

+In evolutionary theory, all cost is fewer viable offspring and more risk of death, which is the opposite of fitness.
+Thus, if a true signal of fitness must demonstrate cost, then what it is really doing is bringing the bearer closer to death and failure.
+Thus, the best handicap for any given animal is the one which corresponds to the resources that are the most necessary for its success and whose loss brings it closest to death.

 ## Do I approach death when I boost content on PoW.co?